chadxz/personal-website/README.md

 To get started with development:

 - install Node.js.
-I recommend using [proto](https://moonrepo.dev/proto)
+I recommend using [mise](https://mise.jdx.dev/)
+  - After installing mise, run `mise install` in the project directory
 - install the npm packages. `npm install`
 - start the dev server. `npm start`
 - open your browser to the link printed on the console.